Published on Oct 08, 2021

 Setting goals for your child does not mean you are motivating your teen to do better in school.
 You need to understand your child's feelings, know what they want to be or do in the future and let them be what they want to be.

-Even if your teen does not know what they want to do, you should not force them to decide as soon as they can.
+Even if your teen doesn't know what they want to do, you should not force them to decide as soon as they can.
 Thinking about the future can be overwhelming for children.

-Apart from asking your children to focus on their studies, it would be best if you also encouraged them to participate in other school activities.
+Apart from asking your children to focus on their studies, it would be best to encourage them to participate in other school activities.

 You will not get motivated teenagers just by continuously ranting about their future.
 Instead, your teen will start to get anxious and stress about not setting goals.

 Setting goals for your children by yourself is like forcing them to do things that they might not even be interested in doing.

 Provide a Sense of Freedom